open-rpc/spec/README.md

 #### Method Object

 Describes the interface for the given method name.
-The method name is used as the `method` field of the JSON RPC body.
+The method name is used as the `method` field of the JSON-RPC body.
 It therefor MUST be unique.

 Field Name | Type | Description
 ---|:---:|---